Skip to content

 Meccanica Gn Listed by thegentlemen Ransomware Group

 On June 24, 2026, Italian precision manufacturer Meccanica GN appeared on the leak site of the ransomware group known as thegentlemen.
-The company, based in Carpi and supplying high-accuracy components to Formula 1, aerospace, automotive, and biomedical clients, had internal files exfiltrated during a ransomware attack.
+The company, based in Carpi and supplying high-accuracy components to Formula 1, aerospace, automotive, and biomedical clients, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates the incident involved successful data exfiltration followed by placement on the group’s leak portal.
 The exposed material consists of internal files rather than a clearly enumerated list of customer or employee records.
 No confirmed victim count has been published, and the precise volume or sensitivity of the documents remains unclear from available reporting.
 The listing date of June 24, 2026 marks the moment thegentlemen chose to publicize the breach on their dedicated leak site, hosted via infrastructure tracked by ransomware.live.